ULHPC/tutorials/advanced/EasyBuild/README.md

 An **EasyConfig file** is a simple text file that describes the build process of a software.
 For most software that uses standard procedure (like `configure`, `make` and `make install`), this file is very simple.
 Many EasyConfig files are already provided with EasyBuild.

-EasyConfig files and generatd modules are named using the following convention:
+EasyConfig files and generated modules are named using the following convention:
 `<Software-Name>-<Software-Version>-<Toolchain-Name>-<Toolchain-Version>`

 Additional details are available on EasyBuild website: